Am I Passive Aggressive? 12 Signs You May Be A Passive-Aggressive Person

 If you’re being passive aggressive, you might not directly tell someone what you think of them or insult them, but you may make comments that are designed to dig into their confidence.
 You might say something that can only barely be considered an insult or that might only be an insult if it's taken in a very specific way.
 This can allow you to feign surprise when they get offended or to accuse them of being overly sensitive, and you may even be considered in the right by the other people around you—despite you knowing that you did in fact hurt this person intentionally.

-You don't argue, but you stay silent
+You don't argue; a passive-aggressive person will stay silent

 Aside from sulking, the silent treatment is another way that many people exhibit passive-aggressiveness.
 You don't explode or get angry.
 Instead, you ignore the person entirely and refuse to speak to them.
 You're showing them that you are unhappy with whatever happened, and you're showing them that it's important to you that they know it.
 But at the same time, you're not giving them the chance to try to make things right or find out what's going on.